Improve animal welfare

 Here, experts and producers agree: stress is one of the most important factors for the occurrence of behavioural disorders such as tail biting.
 Stress due to stocking density, stable climate or health problems usually leads to reduced performance.
 In addition to long-term, fundamental changes in the production system (premises, management, ventilation and herd size), there are other measures available to pig producers.
 A feeding regime that is geared for animal welfare and health and includes the right feed additives can effectively counteract stress and present a major opportunity to support and strengthen the animals against daily stressors such as disease and environmental factors.
 Phytogenic, or plant-based, additives are particularly applicable: this product class can strengthen the immune system and combat pathogens while producing a calming effect on animals.
 A case in point is Dr. Eckel’s plant-based additive MagPhyt, which has been scientifically proven to reduce tail biting due to its calming effect.

-Recent incidents surrounding the Covid 19 pandemic have shown very clearly that the solution to future long-term success in animal production lies in sustainability.
-Clear and decisive action is now required to restore consumer confidence confidence and strengthen businesses—for the benefit of animals, society and responsible producers.
+Consumer trust in the meat industry has steadily declined in recent years in particular.
+Clear and decisive action is now needed to restore this trust and strengthen businesses—for the benefit of animals, society and responsible producers.